NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Ease of Use

 A DIYer probably doesn’t have years of old-school cabinetmaking experience to rely on when setting up a dovetail jig.
 As a result, most people look for a jig that’s easy to set up and use.
 Quick-change jigs and quick-grabbing clamps help with setup.
-Jigs with guides also are available for setting the depth accurately, which is an essential measurement for blind and half-blind joints.
+Jigs with guides are also available for accurate depth setting, which is an essential measurement for blind and half-blind joints.

 Also, consider the ease of cutting joints with the jig.
 Models that come with swappable router collars allow users to run the router along the guides smoothly, creating accurate joints.
 Quick lever-activated clamps also help make setup quicker and easier.

 Lastly, consider the size and weight of the jig.
 If the jig is in a dedicated woodworking or cabinetmaking shop, removal and storage aren’t an issue, but most home craftspeople don’t have space to keep the jig up all the time.
 Older cast-iron jigs were fairly heavy, but today’s models are much more manageable.
-Remember: The longer the jig, the longer the board it can handle, but it’ll be more difficult to store.
+Remember: the longer the jig, the longer the board it can handle, but the more difficult it will be to store.

 Shopping for a Used or Refurbished Dovetail Jig

 While there are lots of great dovetail jigs on the market to choose from, it might be worth shopping for a used model.
-Dovetail jigs have been around a long time, and the older models were extremely durable, meaning there are probably quite a few around, and the deals can be worth the effort.
+Dovetail jigs have been around for a long time, and the older models were extremely durable.
+That means there are probably quite a few around, and the deals can be worth the effort.

-Many older dovetail kits featured cast iron construction, making them extremely durable (though a bit heavy).
-While they may not be adjustable, these jigs are almost sure to be accurate as long as they’re whole (no missing or bent teeth).
-And older DIYers or retiring woodworkers looking to pass them onto new craftspeople may entertain steep discounts to move these heavy tools.
+Many older dovetail kits featured cast-iron construction, making them extremely durable (though a bit heavy).
+While they may not be adjustable, these jigs are almost sure to be accurate as long as they’re whole and have no missing or bent teeth.
+And older DIYers or retiring woodworkers looking to get rid of these heavy tools may be willing to pass them on to new craftspeople at heavy discounts.

 Tips for Using a Dovetail Jig